 Please note: Regenerative Finance is working to invest through 0% interest loans.
 We are not a funding source for gift capital.
 For new economy projects looking for funding or gift capital check out these resources.

 WHO WE ARE

 Since 2013, Regenerative Finance has been organizing together as a collective.
-Regenerative Finance consists of David Roswell, Ari Sahagun, Leah Fury, Jay Saper, Andrew Meeker, Kate Poole, Emily Duma and Margot Seigle.
+Regenerative Finance consists of David Roswell, Ari Sahagun, Leah Fury, Jay Saper, Andrew Meeker, and Emily Duma.
+Former leaders include Kate Poole and Margot Seigle.

 WHERE WE ARE